About & FAQ

 Many people are intimidated by tax filing and feel like they have to be an expert or pay an expert to engage with the subject of taxes.

 TaxGPT provides a simple user experience for people learning about taxes, in a way that is friendly and encouraging rather than being overly technical or undermining confidence.
 It is intended to be a helpful introduction to tax information.
-As mentioned in the disclaimer above, it is not good at understanding specific complex scenarios, and it is not a tax calculator (if you need one, try the 2022 Canada Income Tax Calculator).
+As mentioned in the disclaimer above, it is not good at understanding specific complex scenarios, and it is not a tax calculator (if you need one, try a 2023 Canada Income Tax Calculator).

 TaxGPT has its limitations, but it’s better than avoiding the subject entirely, and there’s no perverse incentive here.
 It’s something you can use from your home, you can use for free, and it doesn’t try to profit from anyone’s confusion.